 Are Animal Crackers good for diabetics?

-Animals Crackers are made from processed wheat flour and contain added sugar and sweeteners, which are not the best choice for diabetics as they can affect blood sugar levels.
+Animals Crackers are not good for diabetics as they are made from processed flour and contain added sugar and sweeteners, which can affect blood sugar levels.

-Even if you find animal crackers made from whole wheat flour, it is important to check for other ingredients that might increase the risk.
+Even if you go with whole grain-based animal crackers, it is important to check for other ingredients that might increase the risk.

 Are Animal Crackers healthier than chips?